Francis Galton: Heredity and eugenics

-In June 2020, UCL announced the renaming of a lecture theatre named after Galton because of his connection with eugenics.

 Model for population stability

 Galton's formulation of regression and its link to the bivariate normal distribution can be traced to his attempts at developing a mathematical model for population stability.
 Although Galton's first attempt to study Darwinian questions, Hereditary Genius, generated little enthusiasm at the time, the text led to his further studies in the 1870s concerning the inheritance of physical traits.
 This text contains some crude notions of the concept of regression, described in a qualitative matter.
 For example, he wrote of dogs: "If a man breeds from strong, well-shaped dogs, but of mixed pedigree, the puppies will be sometimes, but rarely, the equals of their parents.
 They will commonly be of a mongrel, nondescript type, because ancestral peculiarities are apt to crop out in the offspring."

 This notion created a problem for Galton, as he could not reconcile the tendency of a population to maintain a normal distribution of traits from generation to generation with the notion of inheritance.
 It seemed that a large number of factors operated independently on offspring, leading to the normal distribution of a trait in each generation.
 However, this provided no explanation as to how a parent can have a significant impact on his offspring, which was the basis of inheritance.